Loading gauge: Iberian gauge

-In Spain, rail cars can be up to 3.44 m (11 ft 3.5 in) wide with a permitted height of 4.33 m (14 ft 2.5 in) and this loading gauge is called iberian loading gauge.
-It is the standard loading gauge for conventional (iberian gauge) railways in Spain.
+In Spain, rail cars can be up to 3.44 m (11 ft 3.5 in) wide with a permitted height of 4.33 m (14 ft 2.5 in) and this loading gauge is called Iberian loading gauge.
+It is the standard loading gauge for conventional (Iberian gauge) railways in Spain.

-In Portugal, there are three railway loading gauge standards for conventional (iberian gauge) railways: Gabarito PT b, Gabarito PT b+ and Gabarito PT c.
+In Portugal, there are three railway loading gauge standards for conventional (Iberian gauge) railways: Gabarito PT b, Gabarito PT b+ and Gabarito PT c.
 Gabarito PT b (also called CPb) and Gabarito PT b+ (also called CPb+) allow rail cars to be 3.44 m (11 ft 3.5 in) wide with a permitted height of 4.5 m (14 ft 9 in), although CPb+ has a slightly larger profile area.
 Gabarito PT c allows rail cars to be 3.44 m (11 ft 3.5 in) wide with a permitted height of 4.7 m (15 ft 5 in).
 Gabarito PT b and PT b+ are both used, being PT b+ more common overall.
 Gabarito PT c is currently not used.
 In Lisbon, there is a suburban railway line, the Cascais Line, that follows a fourth non-standard loading gauge.

 Narrow gauge

 Narrow gauge railways generally have a smaller loading gauge than standard gauge ones, and this is a major reason for cost savings rather than the railgauge itself.
 For example, the Lyn locomotive of the Lynton and Barnstaple Railway is 7 ft 2 in wide.
 By comparison, several standard gauge 73 class locomotives of the NSWR, which are 9 ft 3 in wide, have been converted for use on cane tramways, where there are no narrow bridges, tunnels or track centres to cause trouble.
 The 6E1 locomotive of the South African Railways are 9 ft 6 in wide.

-A large numbers of railways using the gauge used the same rolling stock plans, which were 7 ft 0 in wide.
+A large number of railways using the gauge used the same rolling stock plans, which were 7 ft 0 in wide.